Skip to content

 Canandaigua

-On-route western continuity and leisure anchor for the Finger Lakes to Auburn continuation.
+On-route western continuity and leisure anchor for the Finger Lakes to Auburn stretch.

 Place identity Corridor role